The Best ID Protection Alternatives to LifeLock

 Bottom line

-Norton's LifeLock is a great identity protection service, with high-quality identity theft restoration and insurance offered.
-However, it's not for everyone.
 If you're looking for an alternative, Aura is the one we recommend the most.
-Aura offers better child protection than Lifelock.
-Other alternatives include Identity Guard, which has a better range of plans, and IDShield, which is better for those on a budget.
+Aura offers better child protection than LifeLock.
+Other alternatives include Identity Guard, which offers a broader range of plans, and IDShield, which is more suitable for those on a budget.

 If you want to protect yourself from identity theft, read through our list of the best identity theft protection services.